-If you feel like your membership site or online business requires you to have a web developer on hand at all times, should something go wrong with your website, or some urgent improvements need implementing, then you must check the long-term availability of any developers you consider.
+If you feel like your membership site or online business requires you to have a web developer on hand at all times should something go wrong with your website, or should some urgent improvements need implementing, then you must check the long-term availability of any developers you consider.

 This doesn’t mean you need to hire the developer to become a full-time member of staff.

 You could instead hire them for a set number of hours a month.
-Alternatively, you could just check that they are planning to be working as a freelance developer for the foreseeable future.
+Alternatively, you could just check to make sure they're planning to work as a freelance developer for the foreseeable future.

 However, again, you will need to be clear on what you want before you start talking to potential hires to avoid issues arising down the road.

 Things to Consider Before Hiring a Web Developer

 Now that you know who you’re looking for and what type of contract or hiring arrangement your project requires, it’s time to start looking for a suitable web developer for your membership site or online business.

 Once you start looking, you’ll probably soon realize that there’s a large number of web developers out there who would like to work on your project, with some of them more suitable than others.